bigashman/roadshow/02-smoketest.md

 ###**The Web Console**

-OpenShift Origin ships with a web-based console that will allow users to perform various tasks via a browser.
+OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
 To get a feel for how the web console works, open your browser and go to the following URL: